-Everything Wrong with SNL’s “Sexual Harassment Charlie” Sketch
+Everything Wrong With SNL’s “Sexual Harassment Charlie” Sketch

 The main joke here is the contrast between what Doug Gifford (Franco) did to get fired, and what Charlie the Front Desk Guy (Kenan Thompson) did.
 Every time Gifford speaks, he details some relatively tame misdeed, like referring to an employee named Janet as “My little honey bee” or complimenting a woman on her figure, while Charlie is much more sexually explicit, but in a folksy (and racially stereotyped) way.
 To be clear, neither approach should be tolerated in office culture, but what Gifford stands accused of is not what’s been getting men fired lately.
 They’re getting fired for forcible kissing and propositioning, and sometimes much worse.

-Even if it’s just a set-up so Gifford stands in contrast to Charlie, the message it sends that this character is losing his job because of relatively innocuous charges is that we’re experiencing a witch hunt.
+Even if it’s just a setup so Gifford stands in contrast to Charlie, the message it sends—with a character losing his job because of relatively innocuous charges—is that we’re experiencing a witch hunt.
 It’s hard to classify what’s happening as a witch hunt, though, when almost every witch that gets captured admits, “Okay, yeah, I’m kind of a witch, but I remember some of my witchery differently than the witch hunters say, and also the culture is not the same as it used to be.”

 These Women Like Sexual Harassment, If the Right Person Does It